In this section:

-These are deducted from the trade sales figures as we do not pay royalties on author sales.
-This column will not apply for ebook sales.
+These are deducted from the trade sales figures, as we do not pay royalties on author sales.

 This provision used to be standard on all publishers' contracts (and often still is), to protect from them from large numbers of books coming back from the trade in returns.
 We dropped it on new titles from October 2012 onwards, but the column remains on the system for historical information.
 It need not be a concern for you.

-The calculation is trade sales, less author sales, plus/minus returns provision (if applicable) and when we have this figure we apply your royalty rate.
+The calculation is trade sales, less author sales, plus/minus returns provision (if applicable), and when we have this figure, we apply your royalty rate.
 This is how we come to the royalty on trade sales.

 Royalty on foreign-rights sales £

 This will apply the foreign rights sales % as per your contract terms, to any foreign rights amounts received in the period (see Foreign Rights Sales table in Sales section).
-Not applicable for ebook sales.

-This means that no amount is owed to you for this period, and the figure will be negative.
-This means there were either net returns for the period, more amounts deducted than royalty owed, or a negative amount was brought forward and the royalty still hasn’t earned through (see above for each separate point).
+This is because there were either net returns for the period, more amounts deducted than royalty owed, or a negative amount was brought forward and the royalty still hasn’t earned through (see above for each separate point).

-If your title has come to us through an agent, they will be listed on the contracts page, and payment will be made to your agent, and they will make a corresponding payment to you, minus their agreed %.
+If your title has come to us through an agent, they will be listed on the contracts page, payment will be made to your agent, and they will make a corresponding payment to you, minus their agreed %.

-Due to our high volume of authors and payments, we unfortunately cannot split percentages to anyone other than authors or agents.
-If you would like to donate a portion of your royalties to a good cause you will have to make it directly.
+Due to our high volume of authors and payments, unfortunately, we cannot split percentages to anyone other than authors or agents.
+If you would like to donate a portion of your royalties to a good cause, you will have to make it directly.

-If a book has two or three named authors we will split the royalties equally unless advised otherwise.
+If a book has two or three named authors, we will split the royalties equally, unless advised otherwise.